hzhang-7/AC215_InstaCap/README.md

 ## Initial Experiment Tracking for our Baseline Model
-Below contains a screenshot of the output from our Weights & Biases page from training in our `baseline_model.ipynb` notebook.
+Below contains a screenshot of the output from our Weights & Biases page from serverless training.
 We used `wandb` in order to track different iterations of our model training with the `wandb` library.
 Weights & biases is currently implemented in our `src/model-training/package/trainer/task.py` script.

 ![wnb image](references/wandb_outputs.png)

 ## Vertex AI Custom Jobs
-After running the shell scripts to submit a Vertex AI job, we can create serverless jobs with GCP.
-Below is a screenshot of our many failed jobs that we are still in the process of debugging (thank you, Shivas, for helping!).
+After running the shell scripts to submit a Vertex AI job, we can successfully create and finish serverless jobs for our baseline model training with GCP.
+Thank you, Shivas, for your help!
 ![serverless](references/vertex_ai_jobs.png)